“I am currently seeking new dimensions in portrait photography by challenging the majestic theme of mankind, defined through love.”

-Photographer Hal.
-Born in 1971, Photographer Hal is a contemporary photographer from Japan, currently based in Tokyo.
+Photographer Hal (born in 1971) is a contemporary photographer from Japan, currently based in Tokyo.
 He learnt about photography while working in the photo division of an advertising agency in Tokyo.
 Photographer Hal is represented by “Gallery Tosei” (Tokyo).

 “I am currently seeking new dimensions in portrait photography by challenging the majestic theme of mankind, defined through love.”
 Photographer Hal’s latest project is called ‘Flesh Love’, which captures the many varied and fresh couples in vacuum sealed package.